Alert 1 of 0

 Luxury cars at dealership

-Q: I’m in the market for new wheels, and I’ve seen dealers advertising zero-percent financing.
-Should I take this offer?
+Q. I’m in the market for new wheels, and I’ve seen dealers advertising zero-percent financing.
+Should I take the offer?

 A: There are many factors to consider before deciding on a zero-percent financing loan.
-Let’s take a look at no-interest loans so you can make an informed, responsible decision.
+Let’s take a look under the hood of no-interest loans so you can make an informed, responsible decision for your budget.

 What is zero-percent financing?

 An auto loan offer of zero-percent financing means the financier is offering to lend the buyer money without charging any interest over the life of the loan.
-Zero-percent car loans are offered through the auto manufacturer, which benefits from the loan as much as it would from an upfront cash payment on one of its cars.
+Zero-percent car loans are offered directly through the auto manufacturer’s lending arm, which benefits from moving inventory just as much as it would from an upfront cash payment on one of its cars.

-For buyers who qualify, a zero-percent loan may be a way to save on steep interest payments throughout the life of an auto loan.
-A buyer can easily save several thousands of dollars in interest payments over the life of a zero-percent-financing loan.
-These loans often come with a shorter term than standard auto loans.
-It’s crucial that qualifying buyers crunch the numbers to be sure they can afford the monthly payments.
+For buyers who qualify, a zero-percent loan can be an excellent way to completely dodge interest payments throughout the life of an auto loan.
+A buyer can save thousands of dollars in interest payments over the life of the contract.
+These loans also tend to come with shorter terms, forcing you to pay off the vehicle much faster.

-Zero-percent financing may not be in the best interest of buyers who can’t actually afford the loan.
-Buyers may be blinded by the temptation of not paying interest and consider a vehicle with a higher monthly price tag than they planned.
+Zero-percent financing may not be in the best interest of buyers who can’t comfortably afford the accelerated timeline.
+It is easy to be blinded by the temptation of “free money” and accidentally purchase a vehicle with a much higher price tag than originally planned.

-Another point to consider is the loan term.
-Many zero-percent financing loans are only four years long, which can increase the monthly payment significantly.
+Another major point to consider is the loan term itself.
+Many zero-percent financing promotions are capped at four years (48 months), which can drive your monthly payment up significantly.

-If you’re ready to get started on your auto loan, click, call, or stop by Abilene Teachers FCU to get well on your way.
-We’ll have you seated behind your new set of wheels in no time!
+If you’re ready to get started on your auto loan journey, click, call, or stop by Abilene Teachers FCU to get pre-approved before you ever step foot on the lot.
+We’ll help you crunch the numbers honestly so we can get you seated behind your new set of wheels with total confidence!

 Check out more information on our Vehicle Loans!